canro91/canro91.github.io/_posts/2020-12-03-DebugDynamicSQL.md

 tags: todayilearned sql
 ---

+These three tips will help you to troubleshoot your dynamic queries and identify the source of a dynamic query when you find one in your query store or plan cache.

+**Dynamic SQL is a string with a query to execute**.
+This string is built based on the input parameters of an store procedure or any other condition to include the right clauses, comparisons and statements to execute.
+Often, Dynamic SQL is used with store procedures to search records with optional input parameters.

 ## Format your dynamic SQL queries for more readability

 To read your dynamic queries stored in the plan cache, make sure to insert new lines when appropriate.
 Use a variable for the line endings.
 For example, `DECLARE @crlf NVARCHAR(2) = NCHAR(13) + NCHAR(10)`.